deadc0de6/dotdrop/docs/config.md

 On `update`:

-* no `chmod` entry is added/updated in the config however the rights are mirrored from the filesystem to the dotfile in the `dotpath`
+* if the permissions of the file in the filesystem differ from the dotfile in the `dotpath` then the dotfile entry `chmod` is updated accordingly

 ## Symlink dotfiles